Do you work in Finland but live in another country?

 Can you get medical care?

-If you do not have a municipality of residence in Finland, you only have the right to emergency treatment in Finland.
+If you do not have a municipality of residence in Finland, you only have the right to emergency medical care in Finland.
 You can be charged for the costs for the medical care afterwards.

 If you have a municipality of residence in Finland, you have the right to the medical care you need within the public healthcare system in Finland to the price of a client fee.